-3 Self-Leadership Tips that Help Lead You Through Uncertain Times
+3 Self-Leadership Tips For Resilience in Uncertain Times

-As lockdown restrictions ease and we remain uncertain of what the future holds, there has never been a greater need for self-leadership.
+Lockdown restrictions may be easing but markets still remain uncertain which has a personal wellbeing and performance impact.
+When we're uncertain of what the future holds, there has never been a greater need for self-leadership.

-Every leader needs a strategy and we are all a leader when it comes to our own lives and our minds.
+Every leader needs a strategy and we are all our own leaders when it comes to our own lives and our minds.

-There are ways to lead our thoughts rather than allowing our thoughts to lead us.
+When outside circumstances are unfavourable, balance and strength is found from within. this means learning ways to direct our thoughts rather than allowing our thoughts to lead us.

-Here are 3 self-leadership tips you can use to be resilient in the face of uncertainty.
+Here are 3 self-leadership tips you can use to boost personal resilience in the face of uncertainty.

 It is a well-known fact that great leaders have vision.
 They can take their mind forwards into the future and they have the imagination to see what they haven’t yet seen.
 That’s how businesses grow, with imagination and creativity.
-Every invention was first in someone’s imagination.
+Every invention originated in someone’s imagination first.

 Our mental well-being is significantly impacted by what we choose to focus on.

 It’s most natural for us to focus on what we are experiencing right now.
-It takes more focus to create something we have not yet seen or experienced.
+It takes more direct our focus to create something we have not yet seen or experienced.

 Great books start with a blank page and the world’s greatest paintings start with a blank canvas.